Shanibudi/Lossless-networks-project/README.md

 Possible extensions to make the simulator more realistic:

 - separate ingress and egress queues
-- per-port buffering instead of one shared buffer
-- explicit host drain behavior
 - multi-priority PFC class modeling
-- more accurate deadlock detection (wait-for graph analysis)